appdevdesigns/opsportal_docs/tutorials/ab_datatype/tutorial_step2.md

 - click `[Add]`
 ![addPage](images/step2_addPage.png "Add a Page")

-Now you should see `Manage Cast` in your page list, and an empty Page work area.
+Now you should see `Manage Cast` in your page list, and an empty Page Layout area.
 - drag a `Grid` component from the far right column into the Page Layout
 - then click the grid's `[Edit]` button.
 ![addGrid](images/step2_addGrid.png "Add a Grid")